lorddusk/HQM/README.md

 Updated Version to support Player Questfiles
 Here is how it works.

-1. On player login it will search the HQM folder for a playername.qd file.
+1. On player login it will search the HQM questdata instance for data for the player.
-  1. If there isnt any it will search for existing playerquest data.
+  1. If there isnt any it will search for an existing player.questdata file.
-  2. If there is player questdata it will use it.
+  2. If there is a player.questdata file it will use that questdata and restore it and put it in the hashmap.
-  3. If there isnt any it will create it.
+  3. If there isnt any it will create new questdata as before.
-2. If there is a player quest file.
-It will load this file into the questdata.
-Overriding the existing one.
-For performance reasons it will only do this on the first questdata call.
+2. If there is questdata for the player already, nothing will change.

 On Playerlogout and Worldsave it will save the playerdata from players currently online or leaving player into a player file for each player.